-2.2.9 Discrimination Policy
+2.2.10 Discrimination Policy

 Oral Roberts University is committed to providing an environment in which its employees and its student body are treated with courtesy, respect, and dignity.
-ORU strictly prohibits any form of discrimination of another employee or student based on his or her race, color, gender, religion, age, national origin, disability, or veteran status More information on the definition of harassment and a reporting procedure are available in the ORU Employee Handbook.
+The University strictly prohibits any form of discrimination of another employee or student based on race, color, gender, religion, age, national origin, disability, or veteran status More information on the definition of harassment and a reporting procedure are available in the ORU Employee Handbook.

-Faculty tenure, promotion, academic freedom, and any other academic complaints should follow the procedures outlined in the section titled "Grievance and Conflict Resolution Procedure" in this handbook.
+Faculty promotion, academic freedom, and any other academic complaints should follow the procedures outlined in the section titled "Grievance and Conflict Resolution Procedure" in this handbook.

-2.2.10 Dismissal
+2.2.11 Termination of Faculty Member Contract